Vikash-8090-Yadav/ArcDao/README.md

 ## 🚀 Setting up the project locally

-To run the  TreasureDao locally, follow these steps:
+To run the  ArcDao locally, follow these steps:
 1. Clone the repository:
  ```bash
 https://github.com/Vikash-8090-Yadav/ArcDao.git